Welcome to our roundup of the five best 10 person tents!

 As a negative, with the rainfly on, you’ll lose the mesh windows, and the tent only has one window on the door.
 In hot and humid weather, the lack of ventilation can get uncomfortable.

-The 10×18 feet of floor space and a center height of 6 feet and 9 inches guarantee enough room to fit in three queen-sized air beds and two twin-sized ones on the sides.
+The 10×18 feet of floor space and a center height of 6 feet and 9 inches guarantee enough room to fit in three queen airbeds and two twin-sized ones on the sides.

 This roughly translates to eight adults sleeping inside when crammed really tight.
 If you’re sleeping on the ground and using all your floor space, you can theoretically squeeze in 10 people.